 How to go from box-dye black to blonde

-As a stylist, you are definitely going to get requests to take black hair blonde.
+As a stylist, you are definitely going to get requests like this.

-But, using the right products and the right techniques, it is doable.
+But, using the right products and the right techniques, it is totally doable.

 Is it even possible to dye black hair blonde?